Once hailed as a breakthrough in the care of angina, stents are in the crosshairs of skeptics. Two cardiologists sort through the controversy.

 Earlier this year, the Clinical Outcomes

-Utilizing Revascularization and Aggressive Drug Evaluation (COURAGE) trial showed that patients with stable angina treated with medication alone did just as well long-term as those who got stents (N Engl J Med.
+Utilizing Revascularization and Aggressive Drug Evaluation (COURAGE) trial showed that patients with stable angina treated with antianginal drugs alone did just as well long-term as those who got stents (N Engl J Med.
 2007;356:1572-1574).
 And even when stent use is less debatable, treatment course still is not always clear: A number of other studies have found that drug-eluting stents (DES)—long-touted as an improvement over the bare-metal version—put patients at risk for late stent thrombosis.